Boetsie/Bioinformatics-Training/hgap/README.md

 overridden.
 You must provide an input.xml which lists the base files to
 include in the analysis.

+The runCA executable called by the script can be overriden on the command line
+like this:

+    > RunCA=/path/to/custom/runCA hgap14.sh

 Output
 ------
 The final output of HGAP will be located in the data/ directory: